-National team women’s soccer players sue for equal pay
+Women’s national soccer team players sue for equal pay

 The U.S. Women’s National Team Players Association was not party to the lawsuit, but in a statement said it “supports the plaintiffs’ goal of eliminating gender-based discrimination by USSF.”

-The U.S. Soccer Federation did not have immediate comment.
+The U.S. Soccer Federation didn’t have an immediate comment.

+The players are seeking equal pay and treatment, in addition to damages including back pay.
+The complaint was filed on International Women’s Day.

+“Each of us is extremely proud to wear the United States jersey, and we also take seriously the responsibility that comes with that.
+We believe that fighting for gender equality in sports is a part of that responsibility.
+As players, we deserved to be paid equally for our work, regardless of our gender,” forward Alex Morgan said in a prepared statement.